-Parker, Butte & Lane is a nationally recognized immigration law firm, home to seven of Portland, Oregon’s top immigration lawyers.
+Parker, Butte & Lane is a nationally recognized immigration law firm, home to six of Portland, Oregon’s top immigration lawyers.
 Our attorneys provide complete and personalized immigration representation and counsel for corporate and nonprofit clients as well as for individuals.

-One Green Card At A Time®
+Changing Lives, One Green Card At A Time®

 Parker, Butte & Lane’s immigration lawyers assist in preparing all temporary visa petitions and applications for permanent residence.
 Our clients include Fortune 500 high tech and biotech companies in Oregon as well as small entities and individuals.
 We have helped companies meet the immigration challenges involved in start-ups, acquisitions, reorganizations and spin-offs.
 Most importantly, we have built our reputation on promptly responding to our clients’ needs by providing strategic, proactive business immigration planning advice.

 Our attorneys have helped to keep families together in both deportation defense scenarios and through family based visas.
 We represent applicants for asylum before the U.S. Citizenship and Immigration Services (Legacy INS) as well as the Immigration Court, and have developed a reputation for outstanding achievement in litigating complex deportation and removal cases.
 Learn more…

 Want to find out what we can do for you?

 Obama and Visitor Registry: “The move by the White House to formally end the registry is among the actions being taken in the final weeks of the administration that could prevent, or at least slow, what Democrats fear may be a swift rollback of President Obama’s efforts on immigration and climate change.”